sailesh-ramayanam/soochi/react/signup-form/question.md

 ## UI requirements

-1. Form must have the following `Input Fields with given attributes`:

-    - Name | data-testid = 'name'
-    - Email address | data-testid = 'email'
-    - Gender | data-testid = 'gender'
-        1. Use `<select>` tag to create a drop-down list for gender field
-    - Phone Number | data-testid = 'phoneNumber'
-    - Password | data-testid = 'password', type='password'
-    - Submit button | data-testid = 'submit'
-2. Your output should be in the format `Hello {username}`
-    - For example refer to *Above Description*

-## Functional requirements

 1. Add Validation for each input fields.
 If validation failed then show the respective error message.
 Given below is expected functionality and error message which is to be displayed if that functionality fails<br>

     **Note: Show only one error message at a time and they should have the same priority order as given below**